• Skip to main content

 Instructions

-• Add the sliced banana, Greek yogurt and peanut butter to a medium mixing bowl.
+• Add the sliced banana, Greek yogurt, peanut butter and nuts if using, to a medium mixing bowl.
 Stir until well combined.

 • Using a serving spoon, add 6 spoonfuls of the banana mixture to a lined baking tray, ensuring it will fit in the freezer first.
 Leave a little gap in between each spoonful.
 Transfer to the freezer and leave for one hour.